Md. Nurul Huda: Career

 Md.
-Nurul Huda became involved in student politics while still in school.
-He was one of the main leaders of the Chhatra League at Comilla Victoria Government College in the mid-1960s.
+Nurul Huda became involved in politics while still in school.
+He was general secretary of the Chhatra League at Comilla Victoria College.
 He earned an M.A. in economics from Dhaka University.
 In 1969, he was the convener of the Greater Comilla District Sarbadaliya Chatra Sangram Parisad (all-party student struggle council).
 During the War of Independence in 1971, he was appointed as deputy commander of the Greater Comilla District Bangladesh Liberation Force (BLF).
 In 1973, he joined as the first BCS cadre (admin) of independent Bangladesh.
 He left the government service and participated in the 2nd general election of Bangladesh held on 1 February 1979 and became a member of parliament as an independent candidate from the then Comilla-20 constituency at the age of 28.
 On 4 April of the same year (1979), he joined the Bangladesh Nationalist Party (BNP).

 He was elected as a member of parliament from the Chandpur-2 constituency in 1991, 1996 and 2001, as a Bangladesh Nationalist Party (BNP) candidate.
 For the first six months of 1991, he served as the minister of state for information and for the next two years, as the minister of state for establishment.